 Mrs L365 is having this.

-The kids come home from school and run past me shouting
+The kids come home from school and run straight past my welcome shouting

 “Dad!
 Put the TV on!”

-Dinner is what the children want so it has oven chips and lots of tomato sauce involved.
+, I have completely given up, so dinner is what the children want.
+It has oven chips and lots of tomato sauce involved.

 Rosie’s dinner involves this.